isabella232/datareviewer-customcheck-samples/README.md

 ####Deploy a Custom Check
 To deploy a custom check, the assembly must be copied to each machine it will be executed on and registered using the regasm.exe tool (e.g. regasm.exe C:\MyCustomCode\MyCustomCheck.dll \codebase).
 The location the assembly is copied to should not matter as long as all dependent assemblies can be resolved at runtime (ArcGIS and Data Reviewer assemblies are stored in the GAC).
 If you are building the custom check for ArcGIS Data Reviewer for Desktop use the 32 bit version of regasm.exe and if you are building the custom check for ArcGIS Data Reviewer for Server use the 64 bit version of regasm.exe.

+##Issues
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

+##Contributing
+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](CONTRIBUTING.md).

+## Licensing

+A copy of the license is available in the repository's [LICENSE.txt](LICENSE) file.

 [](Esri Tags: Data Reviewer Custom Check)
 [](Esri Language: C#)